 QL 301 Applying Quantitative Strategies (0)

-WE 131 Learning and Study Strategies for Successful Students (1)
+WE 131 Strategies for College Success (1)

-This course teaches strategies and processes that can be employed to be successful in courses, including time management, learning and study strategies, concentration and listening strategies, and preparing for and taking assessments.
+WE 131 Strategies for College Success teaches strategies and processes that can be employed to be successful in courses, including time management, learning and study strategies, concentration and listening strategies, and preparing for and taking assessments.
 In addition, students explore how motivation, attitude, interpersonal skills, and anxiety can help or hinder successful learning.